 stating that the child was American, born on a US military base in

 1962.
-It received its Certificate of Accreditation from the Joint
+It received its Certificate of Accreditation

 Commission on Accreditation of Hospitals in the USA.